 Odour-free mineral spirit e.g. Zest-It (please be advised we do not allow the use of turpentine or white spirit)

 An apron or old shirt to protect your clothes

 Selection of brushes - bristle and/or synthetic (see pdf for further details)

 Selection of Oil Paints (see pdf for further details)

-Please note, one A3 rectangular canvas board will be provided for you during the course.
-However, you are welcome to bring additional boards, canvas' or other painting surfaces in your preferred size or shape.
+While an A2 canvas board is recommended by the tutor, you are welcome to bring additional boards, canvases or other painting surfaces in your preferred size or shape.

 Please note that most materials needed for the short courses are available at the Chelsea College of Arts' Art Shop.
 Please contact the Art Shop directly for opening hours and availability.